 Our team prioritizes your comfort when it comes to this procedure.
 We understand that wisdom teeth extractions can lead to anxiety and uncertainty.
 We want to ensure that you feel at ease through the entire process.

 In addition to clearly laying out what you can expect during the procedure, we also offer two forms of sedation to keep you comfortable and relaxed throughout: Nitrous Oxide Analgesia and Oral Conscious Sedation.

-Our wisdom teeth team approaches every extraction with caution during the procedure.
 If you have any concerns, our caring staff is ready with answers right up until the procedure begins.

 Our team at Tiger Smile Family Dentistry wants to ensure you achieve a pain-free and disease-free mouth as much as possible.
 We are always here to lend you a helping hand, including in serious cases like wisdom teeth extraction.
 Drop by our office today and talk with one of our dentists about the right treatment for your oral health.

 429 E Airport Ave Suite 3, Baton Rouge, LA 70806

 Monday & Wednesday – 8am to 5pm